Parameter Store

 }

-The use of parameters via the "Expert" tab in the properties of process elements works in the same way as with generic elements.
+Using parameters via the "Expert" tab in the properties of process elements works in the same way as for generic elements.

 Groovy API

-The context object "g_parameterReferences" is used to access the parameter store.
-Further information can be found here.
+The context object "g_parameterReferences" is available for accessing the parameter store.
+You can find more information here.

 Security

-• When exporting processes, only the names of the parameters are exported, no values.
-During or after the process import, the values can be reset by the user if the required portal rights are available.
+When exporting a process, only the parameter names are exported; no values are included.
+During or after the process import, the user can reset the values if they have the necessary portal permissions.

-Before publishing a process, the system checks whether the parameters used in the process are defined in the portal.
-The bean properties of the elements and the Groovy scripts are checked.
+Before a process is published, the system checks whether the parameters used in the process are defined in the portal.
+During this process, the bean properties of the elements and the Groovy scripts are checked.

-Undefined parameters can occur in a process - e.g. if an imported process contains a parameter that does not exist in the current portal.
-If there are undefined parameters in the process, a corresponding message is displayed, which also indicates possible problems when publishing or executing the process.
-The user has the option of continuing or canceling the publishing process.
+Undefined parameters may occur in a process—for example, if an imported process contains a parameter that does not exist in the current portal.
+If there are any undefined parameters in the process, a corresponding message will be displayed, which also points out potential problems that may arise when publishing or executing the process.
+The user has the option to continue or cancel the publication.

-In the properties of the elements, undefined parameters are marked with the addition (undefined) (exception: generic elements and "Expert" tab).
+In the element properties, undefined parameters are marked with the suffix (undefined) (exception: generic elements and the "Expert" tab).

-Double-click on an element to highlight it on the workspace.
+Double-clicking an element highlights it on the workspace.

 Groovy script files can also be displayed.
-Double-click on the corresponding entry to open the script editor.
-The cursor jumps to the line of the first use of an undefined parameter.
+Double-clicking the corresponding entry opens the script editor.
+The cursor jumps to the line where an undefined parameter is first used.

 metaParameter.xml